Passkeys.io

 What is a passkey?

 A passkey is a new way to sign in that works completely without passwords.
-By using the security capabilities of your devices like Touch ID and Face ID, passkeys are way more secure and are easier to use than both passwords and all current 2-factor authentication methods.
+By using the security capabilities of your devices like Touch ID and Face ID, passkeys are way more secure and easier to use than both passwords and all current 2-factor authentication (2FA) methods.

 Scroll down to learn more